Loading Dock Safety Hazards & Safe Work Procedure

 Workers

-• Report health and safety concerns, including unsafe loading dock practices or damaged equipment, to supervisors.
+• Report health and safety hazards or concerns, including any unsafe loading dock practices or damaged equipment, to supervisors.

 • Participate in appropriate training to work safely in loading docks.

-• Review and be familiar with applicable JSA or other work procedures before start of work.
+• Review and be familiar with applicable JSA or other work procedures before the start of work.

 • Follow safety procedures and use equipment and/or PPE as defined in the JSA or work procedure.